-I do want to note that most self defense instructors will say that avoiding, or running away or even hiding from the danger or confrontation is by far the best thing to do.
+I do want to note that most self-defense instructors will say that avoiding, or running away or even hiding from the danger or confrontation is by far the best thing to do.
 Unfortunately, that may not always be a viable and safe option.

 For me, having a combination of these self-defense mechanisms is best.
-This will allow both Survival Husband and myself to choose the very best option particular to the threat and our personal comfort lever (again “to shoot” or “not to shoot”).
+This will allow both Survival Husband and me to choose the very best option particular to the threat and our personal comfort lever (again “to shoot” or “not to shoot”).

 Ask yourself if you are ready for the chaos created by SHTF, in whatever form it might take.
-Also think about putting together a “SHTF Self Defense and Intruder Safety Plan”.
+Also, think about putting together a “SHTF Self Defense and Intruder Safety Plan”.

 Here are some tips to get started:

-1. The first step is to talk to your spouse, partner and/or other family members about your individual feelings a toward guns, knives and other self defense weapons.
+1. The first step is to talk to your spouse, partner and/or other family members about your individual feelings a toward guns, knives and other self-defense weapons.
 This is not the time for BS.
-It is best to be honest with yourself now, before the need to defend yourself is called in to action.
+It is best, to be honest with yourself now before the need to defend yourself is called into action.